Provider CLI

 Estimate the hashrate of your hardware by running a short PoW benchmark:

-Set the hashrate to the average hashrate found in the benchmark above.
+hashrateto the average hashrate found in the benchmark above. -

 The automine config fields determine under which conditions the provider will start mining a Client Ask: